LiteLDev/LegacyScriptEngine/docs/apis/NbtAPI/NBTList.md

   - index : `Integer`
     The index of the NBT you want to operate on.
   - tag: `NBT object`
     NBT object to write to.
-    The data type of the write object must be the same as the data type stored in the list position, and the index cannot exceed the number of items in the list.
+Passing `Null` writes `NBT.End`.
+The index must already exist; the original element at that position will be replaced.
 - Return value: The NBT list that has been written (for other operations in the chain).
 - Return value type: `NbtList`